He found the path to North Fort. Jonathan could not describe it as a road. That would be overly generous, no matter how maps recorded it.

 “I’ll give you the thrashing of your life, knight.”

 The soldiers formed a loose cordon around him, looking nervously at each other and, their commandant.
 Subduing any man on horseback was difficult.
 The Knights were well known to be masters of the sword.
 None of the men seemed eager to come within his reach.

 “Pull him down!
 Bind him!”
 Greysun gestured at the knight.

 The soldiers inched closer.

-“Commandant Greysun!”
-Another voice roared.
-The herald stood on the porch, buttoning his royal jacket.
-“This man has a pass from the king.
+“Commandant Greysun!” another voice roared.
+The herald stood on the porch, straightening his royal tabard.
+“This knight has a pass from the king.
 You may not interfere with his duty.
 Do so, and I’ll see you arrested for treason.”

 The soldiers withdrew, sheathing their swords, muttering softly about J’shua’s intervention.